So, just how do you go about transforming a boring and bland garden into something that is beautiful, eye-catching and won’t blow your budget?

 Is your garden long and narrow in shape?
 Perhaps it is wider than longer?
 Or maybe it is a square shape?
 Maybe, none of those and you have a really odd and awkward shape garden?

 I will cover how to do different shape gardens in upcoming blog posts.
-Today though, we’re going to focus our efforts on how to tackle a square shaped garden.
-If you can’t wait for future blog posts in this case study series, and you have a long narrow garden you desperately want to transform, then head over to the free LONG garden web class.
+Today though, we’re going to focus our efforts on how to tackle a square-shaped garden.
+If you can’t wait for future blog posts in this case study series, and you have a long narrow garden you desperately want to transform, then head over to the free garden design web classes.

 Step 3 Once you have your main shapes organised, then choose a focal point that leads the eyes around the garden and creates additional interest.

 Focal points can be anything from a nice statue to a bench or urn.
 You can even use showy plant varieties as a focal point.
 A plant like a Japanese Maple with deep burgundy coloured foliage makes a great focal point.

 So, let’s now break down those three main steps by looking at a case study.

 Now, although this garden isn’t a perfect square, it’s close enough for demonstration purposes.